bkw777/WP-2_IC-Card/README.md

 ### Write to the ROM card using an eprom programmer

 * On the card, solder-jumper JP1: open 2-3, close 1-2.
-  (Remove any solder blob joining S3 to R/W, add a solder blocb joining R/W to /WE if not already connected by a copper trace.)
+  (Remove any solder blob joining S3 to /WE, add a solder blob joining R/W to /WE if not already connected by a copper trace.)
   This is already the default condition if you didn't change it, there is a copper trace connecting pads 1 & 2.

 * Build and use the programming adapter below with an eprom programmer such as XGeku T48